callum-hart/mono/guides/patterns.md

     - Improved scoping – styles are scoped to the elements that use them.
     - Encapsulation – styles are brought out of the global domain.
     - Better visibility – reduces ambiguity of consumers.
-    - Reduces conflicts – easier to avoid and track unwanted overides.
+    - Reduces conflicts – easier to avoid and track unwanted overrides.

     @problem: